 3. Don’t use too many

 This is a big one.
-It’s certainly appealing to think more hashtags means more eyeballs, and admittedly there is no limit to the number of hashtags you can use in a post on LinkedIn.
-But anyone seeing a huge number of hashtags will catch on that you’re just fishing with a wide net.
+It’s certainly appealing to think more hashtags means more eyeballs, and admittedly there is no limit to the number of them you can use in a post on LinkedIn.
+But anyone seeing a huge number of them will catch on that you’re just fishing with a wide net.
 You might even be marked as spam.
 Your content should remain the most important aspect of your posts.
 It’s usually suggested to limit each post to 5 hashtags max.

 4. Find your niche and use it